Joeshmoe03/ASL-classification/README.md

 **Prerequisites**

 - A decent GPU.
 For reference, I am training on GPUs that allow as much as 96 GB RAM with HPC resources.
-- [**If running on HPC**]: SLURM for managing and scheduling Linux clusters + Cuda availability with HPC resources.
+- [**If running on HPC**]: SLURM for managing and scheduling Linux clusters + CudaToolKit and cudnn availability with HPC resources.
 You will need to adapt the .sbatch file to your specific needs.
 - Already installed the dependencies listed below.
 - The repo structure as seen below which should have been cloned as such.